dkershner6/use-npm-token-action/README.md

-# Jest Coverage Commenter GitHub Action
+# Use NPM Token GitHub Action

 Use an NPM token within an .npmrc file inside GitHub actions.
 Scoped packages are the primary use case.